-Frontman Jordy Birch (ex Pure), drummer Slam T. Hide (ex of The KLF/Zodiac Mindwarp) and bassist Rob Edmonds (who designs posters for the likes of The Cure and Tom Waits) got together over a mutuallove of 60s surf music and punk.
+Frontman Jordy Birch (ex Pure/Guilty About Girls), drummer Slam T. Hide (ex of The KLF,/Zodiac Mindwarp and The Love Reaction) and bassist Rob Edmonds (who designs posters for the likes of The Cure and Tom Waits) got together over a mutual love of 60s surf music and punk.

 What initially started as a casual get together then blossomed into something The Wivez want others to hear.